dtinit/portmap/README.md

 To enable formatting from your code editor, [check here](https://prettier.io/docs/en/editors) for instructions for your editor.
 The configuration file is named [.prettierrc](.prettierrc), but your editor will probably find it for you.

 ### Testing

 Make sure playwright is installed (`playwright install`), then run `pytest` to run both unit and end-to-end tests.

+## Deployments

+Deployments to production are triggered automatically by updates to the main branch, or when this repository receives a "content update" notification from https://github.com/dtinit/portability-articles.
+You can observe the status of deployments [here](https://github.com/dtinit/portmap/actions/workflows/django.yml?query=branch%3Amain).